jrvansuita/MaterialAbout/README.md

 This is an [**Android**](https://developer.android.com) project.
 You, as a mobile developer, can use this library to show a material about screen in your apps.
 It was build to make your life easier when introducing you to your users, and also, to create a about screen pattern for material android apps.
 It's really simple and dynamic, check it out.

 </br>
 ##### Note: If you're missing some feature please let me know.
 Or even better, create a pull request.
-Also, I'm needing someone to translate the strings.xml to other languages than English.
+Also, I'm needing some help to translate the strings.xml to other languages.
+##### Supported Languages until now: 🇺🇸 🇧🇷 🇪🇸
 </br>

 <!-- JitPack integration -->
 [![](https://jitpack.io/v/jrvansuita/MaterialAbout.svg)](https://jitpack.io/#jrvansuita/MaterialAbout)<a href="https://github.com/jrvansuita/MaterialAbout/releases/latest">